Attitude Adjustment

 Everyone can see a bad attitude, but most people are never told they have one.

-The right attitude requires the right beliefs
+The right attitude requires accurate beliefs

 We conform our attitude to whatever we’ve placed at our center: